 Aged Care Sector Committee

-The Aged Care Sector Committee (the Committee) provides advice to the Government on aged care policy development and implementation and helps to guide the future reform of the aged care system.
+The Aged Care Sector Committee (the Committee) provides advice to the Government on aged care policy development and implementation.
 The Committee also acts as the mechanism for consultation between the Australian Government and the aged care sector.
 Committee members consult within their own memberships and constituencies to ensure stakeholder views inform the policy development process.

 About the Committee